AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Upgrade your Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Perform the following steps to upgrade your Controller to a desired version:
+Perform the following steps to upgrade your Controller to the desired version:

 #.
 Log in to your Controller UI.
 #.
 Go to *SETTINGS > Maintenance*, and click *Upgrade* to open the upgrade panel.